xaxam2001/Snake/README.md

 * **Game Engine:** Godot Engine (Version 4.5)
 * **Language:** C#, C++20, Python 3.11

-## 🕹️ How to play v1.0.0
+## 🕹️ How to play

+### Godot version
+Go to https://github.com/xaxam2001/Snake/releases/tag/v1.1.0 and download the .zip archive.
+Extract it and launch the `Snake.exe` executable.

+### CMD version
-Go to https://github.com/xaxam2001/Snake/releases/tag/v1.0.0 and download the .exe file.
+Go to https://github.com/xaxam2001/Snake/releases/tag/v1.1.0 and download the .exe file.
 You can either:
 - Launch the `.exe` file like any other program.
 Use the `directional arrows` or `WASD` to move.
 The difficulty is set on Normal by default.
 - Run it through the command line `.\Snake.v1.0.0.exe [difficulty]` and choose the difficulty from `0: easy` to `2: hard`.